-Besides pigmentation, vitamin B3 can also reduce signs of ageing on your face.
-“Niacinamide has been shown to reduce yellowing, wrinkling, red blotchiness and pigmented spots, which are all signs of facial ageing,” says Dr. Cook.
+Besides pigmentation, vitamin B3 can also reduce signs of ageing, such as fine lines, on your face.
+“Niacinamide has been shown to reduce yellowing, wrinkling, red blotchiness and pigmented spots, which are all signs of facial ageing,” says Dr Cook.

 #4 / Vitamin B3 can boost skin immunity

-Beyond preventing the signs of ageing, vitamin B3 can improve your overall skin health, too.
-“Your skin’s immune cells, also known as langerhans cells, are responsible for protecting and repairing your skin.
-They mop up damaged DNA and stop skin cells from transforming into precancerous ones,” explains Dr. Cook.
-“When you expose your skin to the sun, the langerhans cells run out of the skin and into the bloodstream, leaving the skin without its natural protectant against infection or the development of abnormal cells.
+Beyond preventing the signs of ageing, vitamin B3 can improve your overall skin health, too, including helping with DNA repair.
+“Your skin’s immune cells, also known as Langerhans cells, are responsible for protecting and repairing your skin.
+They mop up damaged DNA and stop skin cells from transforming into precancerous ones,” explains Dr Cook.
+“When you expose your skin to the sun, the Langerhans cells run out of the skin and into the bloodstream, leaving the skin without its natural protectant against infection or the development of abnormal cells.
 It fundamentally increases your risk of skin cancer and ageing.”

 #5 / Vitamin B3 reduces redness and blotchiness

 If your skin becomes flushed from sensitivity, then it’s worth adding a vitamin B3 product into your skin care routine.
 “With an improved epidermal lipid barrier, the skin’s natural ability to protect itself from external environments (i.e., water, heat, wind, sweat, sun) vastly improves.
 Over time and with a daily application of a niacinamide formulation, this reduces redness, blotchiness and sensitivity, and improves the overall appearance.”